An incomplete abortion or incomplete miscarriage is when some products are held back in the uterus after a miscarriage (1).

 It is also referred to as spontaneous abortion.
 The products of conception retained in the uterus do not have viable fetuses.
 This implies that there is no possibility to continue the pregnancy after an incomplete abortion.

+It is essential to recognize the signs early for timely medical intervention and to prevent complications.
 The right diagnosis helps ensure complete expulsion of the tissue remains left in the womb after an abortion.
-This post lets you understand the causes, symptoms, risk factors, treatment, and complications of incomplete abortion.

 Read this post to know about the causes, risk factors, symptoms, diagnosis, treatment, and complications of incomplete abortion.